 Ponding is a common problem with flat gravel roofs.
 As a rule, any puddles of water that remain on the roof more than 48 hours after it stops raining are a problem.
 Standing water increases the risk of water penetrating to the roof decking or home’s interior, but it also provides a convenient location for mosquitoes to lay their eggs.

 As the roof ages, the asphalt can develop alligator cracks.
 These cracks are typically interconnected and resemble the scale pattern on the back of an alligator or crocodile.
 Water enters through these cracks and goes to work on the layers below, deteriorating the felt.
 In addition, when the sun warms the water trapped between the layers, blisters or raised pockets will form.
 Typically, blisters loosen the gravel and dislodge it from the area.
 Without the gravel, the area becomes more prone to damage, increasing the risk of leaks.

 Another problem with low-slope gravel roofs is that it can be very difficult to locate a leak.
 Leaks can develop around vent pipes, skylights and flashings as well as at points where the roof meets a wall.
 In the event of a leak, the water frequently travels several feet from the actual point of the leak before it manifests as a stain on the ceiling.

 Where to Find Help

 Alpha Roofing Industries can assist you with all of your roofing needs.
 We are a well-respected Austin commercial roofing company serving Austin and Central Texas area with a variety of services, including asphalt shingle installation, roof repairs, metal roofing systems, roof inspections, moss and debris removal, flat roof replacement and skylight installation.
-We also install siding, attic insulation and gutters.
+We also install siding.
 If you need exceptional work at competitive rates, contact Alpha for a free quote by submitting the online form or calling (512) 777-1086.